CiscoUcs/puppet-ucsm/README.md

 state => This parameter ensures whether the policy should be present or absent on the UCS server.

 ##### Host firmware package example manifest :
-The following example demonstrates how to define a manifest that uses ucsm_dockerdc_puppet module  to configure Host firmware package on Cisco UCS.
+The following example demonstrates how to define a manifest that uses the ucsm module  to configure Host firmware package on Cisco UCS.

 ```
 ucsm_hostfirmwarepackage{'firmwareComputeHostPack':